Skip to main

 Reporting Requirement

-Section 17 of the Precious Stones and Precious Metals (Prevention of Money Laundering and Terrorism Financing) Act 2019 (PSPM Act) and section 74A of the Pawnbrokers Act 2015 set out the cash transaction reporting regime for cash transactions in precious stone, precious metals, precious products and asset-backed tokens.
+Section 17 of the Precious Stones and Precious Metals (Prevention of Money Laundering, Terrorism Financing and Proliferation Financing) Act 2019 (PSPM Act) and section 74A of the Pawnbrokers Act 2015 set out the cash transaction reporting regime for cash transactions in precious stone, precious metals, precious products and asset-backed tokens.

 1. Regulated Dealers